Casper Kelly: Career

 In 2024, he wrote and directed the horror comedy film Adult Swim Yule Log 2: Branchin' Out, which premiered on Adult Swim on December 6.

-On 23 July 2025, Variety revealed that Kelly was among the filmmakers who directed a segment for V/H/S/Halloween, Shudder's 8th instalment in their horror anthology V/H/S franchise.
+On 23 July 2025, Variety revealed that Kelly was among the filmmakers who directed a segment for V/H/S/Halloween, Shudder's 8th installment in their horror anthology V/H/S franchise.
 The film was released in October 2025.

+In 2026, he wrote and directed Buddy, which premiered on August 28th in many theaters across the US.
+This was the first of his projects to be released in theaters.

+Personal life

+Kelly is a longtime resident of Atlanta, Georgia.